ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - id: ID.
   - tabular_data: Data points and values of the look-up table.
   - algorithm_type: Specify which algorithm type is used for the interpolation.
   - use_default_search_radius: Force the program to use the default search radius.
-Used for the algorithm weighted_nearest_neighbor”.
+Used for the algorithm weighted_nearest_neighbor.
   - search_radius: Set a custom search radius.
 Used if use_default_search_radius is false.
 Used for the algorithm weighted_nearest_neighbor.
   - dimensions: List of the dimensions of the columns (e.g. length for coordinates).
 * **Returns:**